-The AFP’s Manager of Cyber Crime Operations, acting Commander Chris Goldsmid, said the breaches discovered as part of this case could be traced back to cybercrime offences that impact everyday Australians.
+A Melbourne woman was charged with 53 offences, with the AFP’s Manager of Cyber Crime Operations, acting Commander Chris Goldsmid, explaining at the time that the breaches discovered could be traced back to cybercrime offences that impact everyday Australians.

 “From identity theft, where innocent victims have their personal details stolen and sold online in dark net marketplaces, to hacking and phishing, this investigation has illustrated the devastating impacts that compromise of your identity can have,” he said.